elor/tuvero/doc/reference/ui/newteamcontroller.md

 ---

+###       NewTeamController.prototype.readPlayerNames = function()
+reads the playernames from the newteam form

+**Returns:** an array of player names

+---

 ###       NewTeamController.prototype.createNewTeam = function()
 Add a new team after reading the names from the registered input fields and push it to this.model, which is supposed to be a ListModel.

 If a player name is invalid (whitespace-only or empty), team creation is aborted and the first invalid input field is focused

 ---

 ## Metrics

-* 73 Lines
+* 102 Lines
-* 1751 Bytes
+* 2642 Bytes